 3. Eliminating Toil

 It includes cutting down the repetitive tasks to free up energy and time for pressing concerns.
-Automation is an ideal way to achieve this.
+An Automation is an ideal way to achieve this.
 But you can also add guides and processes for tasks to eliminate toil.
 Documenting the SOPs can help you boost your capacity for higher-value work.
 You can also:

 - Create standards and templates for resources having pre-set guidelines for each process.